 We anticipate multiple phases of funding to address both the acute needs now and the longer-term impacts of the outbreak and recovery.
-In this first phase, we are prioritizing organizations working in the areas of improving food access and education.
+In this first phase, we are prioritizing organizations working in the areas of improving food access and we have allocated funds to assist with Whitefish Housing Authority’s Rental Assistance Fund.
+Funding is also targeted at emerging urgent needs to combat COVID-19 and its ramifications on local nonprofits.
 In this first round, we are not able to prioritize organizations who have lost revenue or are likely to lose future revenue due to canceled events or programs, or larger public institutions that are strained by increased demand for services.
 We recognize these challenges, and as the crisis and long-term impacts continue to unfold, we will continue to fundraise and evolve our funding strategies.

 Based upon the charitable structure of the COVID-19 Community Emergency Response Fund, our grants are limited to 501(c)(3) nonprofit organizations or other charitable organizations able to receive a tax-deductible contribution, such as schools, faith-based organizations, and other public entities.
 We are not able to fund individuals or businesses directly, labor unions, or other 501(c)(4), 501(c)(5), and 501(c)(6) organizations.